ITensor/website/docs/tutorials/args.md

 Next define the last argument of your function to be

-    void func(..., Args const& args = Args::global());
+    func(..., Args const& args = Args::global());

-where the "..." means all the usual arguments the function "func" accepts (the return type is void here for simplicity but could be any type).
+where the "..." means all the usual arguments the function "func" accepts.
 For example, the truncateMPS function above could be declared as

     MPS truncateMPS(MPS const& psi, Args const& args = Args::global());